 This is another story draft I’ve had on me for a few years.
 It’s the first horror type of writing I’d ever tried, though later I was playing around with weird fiction.

 The wind outside Cabin 4 kicked up from the north, blowing snow at a sharp angle so that it piled up sideways against the primitive wooden structure, growing a few inches each hour as it had been since noon.
-Inside, stubble-cheeked Ryan Emerson stared out the window at the mess and threw on his pea coat.
-His lab partner Greer was still in the basement, poring over their day’s findings—which had been, well, quite interesting and a little scary if confirmed, but weather was the biggest story right now in Ryan’s mind.
-He had a few beers awaiting him in Cabin 8, and as long as the electricity held in this frozen wasteland in the far north woods of upper Wisconsin, he might not freeze to death while having a good time tonight.
-Like Scarlet O’Hara, he would think about disturbing things tomorrow.
+Inside, stubble-faced Charlie Emerson stared out the window at the mess and threw on his pea coat.
+His lab partner Ingrid was still in the basement, poring over their day’s findings—which had been, well, quite interesting and a little scary if confirmed—but weather was the biggest story right now in Charlie’s mind.
+He had a few beers awaiting him in Cabin 8, so as long as the electricity held in this frozen wasteland in the far north woods of upper Wisconsin, he might not freeze to death while having a good time tonight.
+But, like Scarlet O’Hara, he would think about disturbing things tomorrow.

-“Greer, c’mon and let’s skedaddle!” he yelled down the stairs.
+“Ingrid, c’mon!” he yelled down the stairs.
 She would still be down there dressed in her lab coat, peering into the microscope–theories crossing her beautiful mind, a few lines creasing her fair brow, her hazel eyes full of suggestion and charm.
 He had it on for her, had since they began working together seven years prior.
-But, like any sort of unrequited affair, the feelings were one-way, lonely, and thus tossed aside when possible.
+But, like any sort of unrequited affair, the feelings were lonely and tossed aside when possible.
 Like now.
-Sure, it would be nice if she would even come over and share a few brewkies tonight.
-It was always fodder for later fantasy.
-There was one thing for certain: Greer Bailey never got it on with her coworkers in that way.
+Sure, it would be awesome if she would even come over and share a few brewkies tonight.
+There was one thing for certain: Ingrid Bailey never got with her coworkers in that way.
 Rumor was that she didn’t like men in that way or perhaps anyone in that way.
 Her mystery only piqued the mostly male crew’s interest and curiosity.

-Greer let out a defiant reply, but it was too soft for Ryan to hear and he yelled back, “Suit yourself, woman!
+Ingrid let out a defiant reply, but it was too soft for Charlie to hear and he yelled back, “Suit yourself, woman!
 I’m out of here.”

 This time he heard an audible “Fuck off!” from below, and he grinned and slid out the door into the already dark evening full of snow that mercilessly stung his face and immediately began collecting on his growing beard.
 He walked north toward Cabin 8, which was also the general direction of Lake Superior some two miles away.
 This, he thought, was a perfect example of Lake Effect snow.

 Eight cabins made up the research site, each about 30 yards apart.
-Between them rose fragrant, majestic pine, spruce, and cedar trees that huddled densely in this under-developed area of the state.
-Highway 13 circumvented the cabins, with the Brule River Boreal Forest State Park just to the west.
-His team, from the EPA, came here each year to study the effects of climate change on the US version of the Boreal; scientists up in Canada were doing the same.
+Between them rose fragrant and feathery pine, spruce, and cedar trees that huddled densely in this under-developed area of the state.
+Highway 13 circumvented the cabins, with the Brule River Boreal Forest State Park just to the east.
+His team, from the EPA, came here each year to study the effects of climate change on the Boreal forest; scientists across the border in Canada were doing the same.

-Cabin 5 became visible shortly, and, though the snow, wind, and inky night were three ingredients to a blinding witch’s brew, Ryan could just make out a light emanating from the basement lab there too.
+Cabin 5 became visible shortly, and, though the snow, wind, and inky night were three ingredients to a blinding witch’s brew, Charlie could just make out a light emanating from the basement lab.
 His boss Sayid would be down there still working.
-Ryan thought about dropping in to let him know of his and Greer’s earlier findings but figured they could all talk about it over beers later, if these workaholics stopped working sometime soon.
+Charlie thought about dropping in to let him know of his and Ingrid’s earlier findings, but figured they could all talk about it over beers later, if these workaholics stopped working sometime soon.

 Cabin 1, which one would first see upon entering the research site, was the administration building, hardly used this time of year due to the skeletal staff.
 Beyond it, each just off a rough gravel pathway, were four research cabins, two for flora and two for fauna.
 Further back, Cabins 6 and 7 had cots and small kitchenettes for the staff, with Cabin 8 being the Commons, where everyone congregated for meals or drinking.
 Each cabin was wooden, primitive, and just big enough to serve its purpose.

-As Ryan stared at the game, he thought he saw a shadow move in the vicinity.
-It was annoying, like out of the corner of his eyes—like a shooting star that you knew you had seen but hadn’t observed straight-on.
-He quickly directed the flashlight around the room and moved closer to it.
+As Charlie stared at the game, he thought he saw a shadow move in the vicinity.
+It was annoying, like out of the corner of his eye—like a shooting star that you knew you had seen but hadn’t observed straight-on.
+He quickly directed the flashlight closer to the bookshelf.
 A rat?
 A spider?
 Trees blowing outside?

-Ryan slowly beamed the light around the room.
-He could see his breath amongst the last-minute Christmas directions Lacy had hung when they’d arrived two weeks ago: sprigs of holly and dried pine cones from nearby trees sat on the mantle, while strings of lights and tinsel draped in doorways.
+Not seeing the shadow again, Charlie slowly beamed the light around the room.
+He could see his breath among the last-minute Christmas directions Lacy had hung when they’d arrived two weeks ago: sprigs of holly and dried pine cones from nearby trees sat on the mantle, while strings of lights and tinsel draped the doorways.
 With the crews’ luck, they would be home in time for the holidays, but Lacy had insisted on getting seasonal.

 From outside the cabin he heard wolves howling coldly, the sound of it haunting.
-Ryan chose to linger on the positive, like the smell of last night’s chili and garlic bread.
+Charlie chose to focus on the positive, like the lingering smells of last night’s chili and garlic bread.
 Bamboo blinds covered the windows in the cabin, but two of the south-facing window blinds were half open, to let in as much sunlight during the day as possible—if there was any sunlight at all.
-Ryan saw that behind the windows, a cavernous night bloomed, filled with thousands of diamonds swirling in the wind.
+Charlie saw that behind the windows, a cavernous night bloomed, filled with thousands of diamonds swirling in the wind.
 He got to work building a fire in the hearth between two of the bookshelves and wondered if the others would arrive soon.
 He was already surprised that Lacy was not here before him, preparing some kind of dinner.
 After the fire, he would start the generator, he figured.

-When Sayid found Greer, the power in Cabin 4 went out, and he could hear her downstairs in the generator room.
-Her and Ryan’s thing was studying the wildlife of the area: bears, wolves, lynx, rabbits, birds, fish; they’d tagged a sample of land mammals years prior and came back each season to check populations and habitat areas.
+When Sayid found Ingrid, the power in Cabin 4 had gone out, and he could hear her downstairs in the generator room.
+Her and Charlie’s thing was studying the wildlife of the area: bears, wolves, lynx, rabbits, birds, fish; they’d tagged a sample of land mammals years prior and came back each season to check populations and habitat areas.
 They had a fish counter on part of the Brule River too.
 Meanwhile, AJ and Husky were looking at the flora: mosses, soil, lichens, tree growth, and other plants.

-“Did you see Ryan yet?”
-Greer asked, beaming her flashlight up the stairs to the main floor above the lab.
+“Did you see Charlie yet?”
+Ingrid asked, beaming her flashlight up the stairs to the main floor above the lab.

 “Nope, why?”
 Sayid bounded down the stairs to meet her.
-The generator had been set for minimal power only, making the lab still dim but ensuring climate-controlled temperatures in the lab and freezer areas.
+The generator had been set for minimal power only, making the lab dim but still ensuring climate-controlled temperatures in the main room and freezer areas.

 “We just got here a couple weeks ago, and the wolf was there then and has been each day since.
 I’m assuming one of the other guys took her, but figured I’d check with you first.”